kammitama5/kammitama5.github.io/_posts/2018-4-26-Thursday-April-26th.md

 - I mean, I *was* searching for "Applicative Functor", after all.
 Why would I want to do your challenges in Java or Python?
 - Plus, to re-iterate...they're potentially missing out on some bright candidates.
+- Some of my friends would probably write an interpreter that ports to Java or Python, and write it in PureScript or Racket.. haha.
+I'd hire *those* people!

 ## But..what do I know..I'm just a student :D
 - /shrug/